-At the end of our Spring semester, you are divided into teams and focus exclusively on an issue at your assigned company.
+At the end of our Spring semester, our students are divided into teams and focus exclusively on an issue at their assigned company.

 The MLS Portfolio Award Competition:

 Create and manage your own portfolio and get the chance to win amazing tech-products (Investment & Portfolio Management course).